joneit/predicated/README.md

 var options = { keys: Object.keys(domain) };
 predicate = compile('a === 1 && b === 2', options); // ReferenceError: b is not defined
 ```
 Checking for `ReferenceError`s at compile time guarantees they will not occur at run time (_i.e., predicate test time).
 It is also more reliable because all given keys are checked at compile time, whereas at run time `ReferenceError`s may _or may not_ occur depending on the expression logic which may not evaluate all the variables in the expression (_e.g.,_ [short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation)).
 The predicate test after the `delete` in the [`compile`](#compile-function) example below illustrates this problem.

+Note that `'true'` and `'false'` are added to `keys` automatically.

 #### `syntax`